 Indigenous communities have been leading wildland fire mitigation and prevention in Canada since time immemorial.
 Through generational practices like cultural burning they’ve helped shape the lives of humans, plants, animals, and the environment itself.

 Sadly, though, with colonization came the suppression of beneficial Indigenous fire practices in our province and around the world.
-After laws like the Brush Fire Act of 1874 made it illegal to apply fire to the landscape, cultural burning fell out of practice.
+After laws like the Bush Fire Act of 1874 made it illegal to apply fire to the landscape, cultural burning fell out of practice.
 Ever since, a combination of climate change and aggressive wildfire suppression in BC has resulted in a dangerous buildup of forest fuels, greater tree encroachment on grasslands, and infilling of forests, ultimately increasing the severity of wildfires and decreasing the biodiversity and health of our forests.

 While the definition of cultural burning holds different meanings for different Indigenous communities, it is often defined as the controlled application of fire on the landscape to achieve specific cultural objectives, including but not limited to: cultural and language preservation, fuel mitigation, food and medicinal plant revitalization, and habitat enhancement.